google/WebFundamentals/src/content/en/tools/workbox/guides/using-bundlers.md

 ## Optional: inject a precache manifest

+Some developers use Workbox for [precaching](/web/tools/workbox/modules/workbox-precaching), which adds entries to a cache during service worker [installation](/web/fundamentals/primers/service-workers/lifecycle#install).
+If you use precaching, Workbox needs a [specially formatted list](/web/tools/workbox/modules/workbox-precaching#explanation_of_the_precache_list) of URLs and revision information in order to determine what gets cached.
+This list is known as a precache manifest.

-Many developers use Workbox for [precaching](/web/tools/workbox/modules/workbox-precaching) URLs that are generated as part of a build process.
-The convention is to use `self.__WB_MANIFEST` as a placeholder for these URLs in your service worker source code.
+The precache manifest is commonly generated during your build process, and then swapped in to your service worker code.
+The convention is to use the symbol `self.__WB_MANIFEST` as a placeholder for where the manifest will be injected.

-Replacing `self.__WB_MANIFEST` with a the actual URLs to precache isn't technically part of bundling, but bundling often happens as part of a larger build process.
+Replacing `self.__WB_MANIFEST` with the precache manifest isn't technically part of bundling, but bundling often happens as part of a larger build process.
 It's common to want to both bundle your service worker and perform the precache manifest injection using the same build tools.

 ### webpack setup